Aashima02/Commercial-Website/README.md

-# EXP 02 - CREATING A COMMERCIAL WEBSITE USING HTML & CSS
+# EXP 02 - COMMERCIAL WEBSITE
 ## AIM:

 To create a commercial website using html and css.